The page has been translated by Gen AI.

 CategoryDetailed description

-Public IP AllowAdd registered Public IP or CIDR
+Allow public IPAdd registered Public IP or CIDR

 • Example: 192.168.x.x, 192.168.x.x/24

-Allow Service ResourcesSelect service resources created in the same Account/Region
+Allow service resourcesSelect service resources created in the same Account/Region

-• Service: Service Name
+• Service: Service name

-• Resource Name: Name of the service resource
+• Resource name: Name of the service resource

-Allow Cloud Functions serviceSetting whether to allow Object Storage access to modify Java Runtime code in Cloud Functions service
+Allow Cloud Functions serviceSetting whether to allow Object Storage access to modify Java Runtime code in the Cloud Functions service

 Table.
 Access Control Items